yaronyes/home-exercise/README.txt

 The program is written in Node.js.
 Please install latest node before running the program.
-In order to run the program, please unzip the file and run the program from home-exercise folder.
+In order to run the program, please run the program from home-exercise folder.

 Running the program